Kynurenic acid

 Kynurenic acid (KYNA or KYN) is a product of the normal metabolism of amino acid L-tryptophan.
 It has been shown that kynurenic acid possesses neuroactive activity.
 It acts as an antiexcitotoxic and anticonvulsant, most likely through acting as an antagonist at excitatory amino acid receptors.
 Because of this activity, it may influence important neurophysiological and neuropathological processes.
 As a result, kynurenic acid has been considered for use in therapy in certain neurobiological disorders.
 Conversely, increased levels of kynurenic acid have also been linked to certain pathological conditions.

 Kynurenic acid was discovered in 1853 by the German chemist Justus von Liebig in dog urine, which it was apparently named after.

+Biosynthesis

-It is formed from L-kynurenine in a reaction catalyzed by the enzyme kynurenine—oxoglutarate transaminase.
+Kynurenic acid is formed from kynurenine by transamination with α-ketoglutaric acid in a reaction catalyzed by the enzyme kynurenine—oxoglutarate transaminase.

+The precursor, kynurenine, is produced from the amino acid tryptophan in a sequence of reactions that form the kynurenine pathway.

 Mechanism of action

 KYNA has been proposed to act on five targets: